bsandham/simd_mc/README.md

 On a `W=8` AVX2 register pricing a barrier 5% below spot with 252 daily steps, lane utilisation can be **25–45%** by mid-simulation.

-This is the CPU SIMD analogue of **GPU warp divergence**.
+This is the CPU SIMD analogue of GPU warp divergence.
 GPUs solve it with stream compaction - dead threads are replaced with fresh work.

 I chose to take a look at this as I am not aware this implementation exists elsewhere (open-source at least).
 It was also just cool to play around with SIMD in C++23 before it "graduates" out of its experimental package in C++26.